-Calculating customer lifetime value tells you how much money a customer is worth to your business.
+Calculating customer lifetime value tells you how much money a customer can generate for your business.
 To effectively advertise and grow your revenue over time, you'll want to know your customer lifetime value and then improve it over time.

 Warning!
 I have good news and I have bad news about this post.
 The bad news is that this article has a decent amount of math.
 Boo.
 I know.
 Math isn’t sexy for most people.
 You know what is sexy?

 - gaining new customers

 - protecting you business.

 The good news is spending 5–10 minutes on your math will help your business, AND this isn’t calculus.
 It’s just good old-fashioned addition, subtraction, multiplication, and division.
 You could get your fourth grader to help you.
 If you don’t have a fourth grader, I will help you!

 How Do You Calculate Customer Lifetime Value (CLV)?